Overview of Drumglass Park

 Getting to Drumglass Park

 Enter the park at Lisburn Road or Cranmore Park.
-Take Metro no. 9A-C from Belfast city centre and get off directly outside the park, or plan your journey with Translink (link opens in new window).
+Take Metro 9A, B or C from Belfast city centre and get off directly outside the park, or plan your journey with Translink (link opens in new window).

 Green Flag award